 Outside of Canada and Alaska, wolverines are now constrained to remote wilderness regions in the northern and western mountainous states, in areas like the Cascade Mountains and Rocky Mountains, where heavy snowpacks persist well into spring.
-Most wolverines in the lower 48 states today live in northern Idaho and Montana.
+Most wolverines in the lower 48 states today live in Washington, northern Idaho and Montana.

 Wolverines are fierce, long-distance hunters and scavengers, covering great distances in their search for carrion, including winter-killed deer, elk and mountain goats.
 Shy of humans, their wide-ranging travel also makes it difficult for biologists to study them.
-Our citizen-run remote cameras have captured remarkable photos of wolverines.
+Our community-run remote cameras have captured remarkable photos of wolverines.

 Female wolverines rely on deep snow for their dens, digging eight or more feet into the snow to provide warmth and shelter for kits.

 Wolverines have thick, dark-brown fur with honey-brown stripes traveling along each side from the shoulders to the base of the tail.
 One of the early indigenous names for them translates to “skunk bear”.

 The largest land-based animal of the weasel family, the wolverine weighs 15 to 40 pounds (larger mustelids are the sea otter and giant otter).

 These awesome predators have a keen sense of smell for finding food—they can detect mountain goats killed by an avalanche, buried deep beneath the snow.